AcedTimo/NVS/README.md

 Simply clone the repository and install the following packages via pip:
 - python3-nmap or nmap3
 - termtables
+On top of that, it obviously needs Nmap to be installed.

 # Background
 The reason i made this project was zAnti,</br>